rule

 Canto 11

-The Activities of Nara-Nârâyana and the other Avatâras described
+Chapter 4: The Activities of Nara-Nārāyana and the other Avatāras described

-(2) S'rî Drumila said: 'Indeed, he who tries to enumerate the unlimited transcendental qualities of the Unlimited One is certainly a person with the intelligence of a child; somehow may one in time count the particles of dust of the earth, but not so the qualities of the Reservoir of all Potencies [see also 10.14: 7, 10.51: 38].
-(3) When the Original Personality of Godhead Nârâyana entered into His plenary expansion, the from Himself generated body of the universe created out of the five material elements, became He thus known as the purusha [see also 1.3:1].
-(4) Within this elaborate three-world body of His is He to the embodied beings, of His senses being both the senses of action and perception, by His nature being the spiritual knowledge and from His tradition being the strength and ability, the prime mover [the original doer ànd non-doer] who by the goodness and the other qualities is of creation, destruction and maintenance [see B.G.
+(2) S'rī Drumila said: 'Truly, he who tries to enumerate the unlimited transcendental qualities of the Unlimited One, is a person with the intelligence of a child.
+One may somehow, in due course of time, be able to count the dust particles on earth, but one can never count the qualities of the Reservoir of all Potencies [see also 10.14: 7, 10.51: 38].
+(3) When the Original Personality of Godhead Nārāyana assumed the, from Himself generated, body of the universe that was created out of the five material elements, and entered it in His plenary expansion, He thus became known as the Purusha [see also 1.3: 1].
+(4) In the vastness of this three-world body originated, from His senses, the two kinds of senses of action and perception of the embodied beings, originated from His Will the spiritual knowledge, and from His breathing strength, ability and endeavor.
+He is the prime mover of the creation, destruction and maintenance, in passion, ignorance and goodness [see B.G.
 3: 27, 13: 30 and S.B.
 6.17: 19, 3.26: 7, 3.27: 2, 3.32: 12-15, 10.46: 41, 10.83: 3].
-(5) In the beginning became He in the passion of creating this universe the One commanding the hundreds [of sages: Lord Brahmâ]; in the maintenance as the protector of dharma of the twice-born He became Vishnu, the Lord of Sacrifice and for the annihilation in the mode of ignorance He became Rudra [Lord S'iva]; thus is He the Original Person always of creation, maintenance and destruction among the created beings [see also 2.10: 41-46, 4.29: 79, 4.30: 23].
+(5) In the beginning He with the mode of passion became S'ata-dhriti [Lord Brahmā] for the creation of this universe, for the maintenance of dharma and protection of the brahmins He became Vishnu, the Lord of Sacrifice, and for the annihilation in ignorance the Original Person assumed the form of Rudra [Lord S'iva]; among the created beings He is thus always of creation, maintenance and destruction [see also 2.10: 41-46, 4.29: 79, 4.30: 23].

-(6) As Nara-Nârâyana, the best of sages perfectly peaceful, was He born from Mûrti the daughter of Daksha and wife of Dharma [*]; characterized by the cessation of all material work did, even living today, He, whose feet are being served by the greatest of sages, speak about and perform the work [actually] to be done [see B.G.
-9: 27 and also 2.7: 6, 4.1: 49-57, 5.19: 9].
-(7) Lord Indra afraid thinking 'He wants to usurp my kingdom', engaged Cupid who going to Badarikâs'rama with his associates the Apsaras, with his arrows, the glances of the women and the gentle breeze of spring, not knowing His greatness, attempted to pierce Him.
-(8) The Original Godhead understanding the offense committed by Indra, spoke free from pride laughingly to those who were trembling: 'Please fear not, o mighty Madana [Lord of Love], o god of the wind and wives of the demigods, please accept these gifts from Us, do not leave this âs'rama empty'.
+(6) He was born from Mūrti, the daughter of Daksha and wife of Dharma [*], as Nara and Nārāyana, the best of sages perfectly of peace.
+They spoke in favor of performing the duty that is characterized by a cessation of all material activities, and even live today being served by the greatest of sages at Their feet [see B.G.
+9: 27 and also 2.7: 6, 4.1: 49: 57, 5.19: 9].
+(7) Lord Indra was afraid and thought: 'He [Nārāyana] wants to usurp my kingdom.'
+He engaged Cupid who went to Badarikās'rama together with his associates the Apsaras.
+There he in the gentle breeze of spring with his arrows, [consisting of] the glances of the women, tried to pierce Him, not knowing His greatness.
+(8) The Original Godhead understood the offense committed by Indra and spoke free from pride with a smile to the ones who stood there trembling: 'Please do not fear, oh mighty Madana [Lord of Love], oh god of the wind and wives of the demigods, please accept these gifts from Us and bless this ās'rama with your presence.'

 next

-S'rî Drumila said: 'Indeed, he who tries to enumerate the unlimited transcendental qualities of the Unlimited One is certainly a person with the intelligence of a child; somehow may one in time count the particles of dust of the earth, but not so the qualities of the Reservoir of all Potencies [see also 10.14: 7, 10.51: 38].
+S'rī Drumila said: 'Indeed, he who tries to enumerate the unlimited transcendental qualities of the Unlimited One is certainly a person with the intelligence of a child; somehow may one in time count the particles of dust of the earth, but not so the qualities of the Reservoir of all Potencies [see also 10.14: 7, 10.51: 38].
+(Vedabase)

-When the Original Personality of Godhead Nârâyana entered into His plenary expansion, the from Himself generated body of the universe created out of the five material elements, became He thus known as the purusha [see also 1.3:1].
+When the Original Personality of Godhead Nārāyana entered into His plenary expansion, the from Himself generated body of the universe created out of the five material elements, became He thus known as the purusha [see also 1.3:1].
+(Vedabase)

-Within this elaborate three-world body of His is He to the embodied beings, of His senses being both the senses of action and perception, by His nature being the spiritual knowledge and from His tradition being the strength and ability, the prime mover [the original doer ànd non-doer] who by the goodness and the other qualities is of creation, destruction and maintenance [see B.G.
+Within this elaborate three-world body of His is He to the embodied beings, of His senses being both the senses of action and perception, by His nature being the spiritual knowledge and from His tradition being the strength and ability, the prime mover [the original doer ąnd non-doer] who by the goodness and the other qualities is of creation, destruction and maintenance [see B.G.
 3: 27, 13: 30 and S.B.
-6:17: 19, 3: 26: 7, 3: 27: 2, 3.32: 12-15, 10.46: 41, 10.83: 3].
+6.17: 19, 3.26: 7, 3.27: 2, 3.32: 12-15, 10.46: 41, 10.83: 3].
+(Vedabase)

 Text 5

-In the beginning became He in the passion of creating this universe the One commanding the hundreds [of sages: Lord Brahmâ]; in the maintenance as the protector of dharma of the twice-born He became Vishnu, the Lord of Sacrifice and for the annihilation in the mode of ignorance He became Rudra [Lord S'iva]; thus is He the Original Person always of creation, maintenance and destruction among the created beings [see also 2.10: 41-46, 4.29: 79, 4.30: 23].
+In the beginning became He in the passion of creating this universe the One commanding the hundreds [of sages: Lord Brahmā]; in the maintenance as the protector of dharma of the twice-born He became Vishnu, the Lord of Sacrifice and for the annihilation in the mode of ignorance He became Rudra [Lord S'iva]; thus is He the Original Person always of creation, maintenance and destruction among the created beings [see also 2.10: 41-46, 4.29: 79, 4.30: 23].
+(Vedabase)

 Text 6

-As Nara-Nârâyana, the best of sages perfectly peaceful, was He born from Mûrti the daughter of Daksha and wife of Dharma [*]; characterized by the cessation of all material work did, even living today, He, whose feet are being served by the greatest of sages, speak about and perform the work [actually] to be done [see B.G.
-9: 27 and also 2.7: 6, 4.1: 49: 57, 5.19: 9].
+As Nara-Nārāyana, the best of sages perfectly peaceful, was He born from Mūrti the daughter of Daksha and wife of Dharma [*]; characterized by the cessation of all material work did, even living today, He, whose feet are being served by the greatest of sages, speak about and perform the work [actually] to be done [see B.G.
+9: 27 and also 2.7: 6, 4.1: 49-57, 5.19: 9].
+(Vedabase)

-Lord Indra afraid thinking 'He wants to usurp my kingdom', engaged Cupid who going to Badarikâs'rama with his associates the Apsaras, with his arrows, the glances of the women and the gentle breeze of spring, not knowing His greatness, attempted to pierce Him.
+Lord Indra afraid thinking 'He wants to usurp my kingdom', engaged Cupid who going to Badarikās'rama with his associates the Apsaras, with his arrows, the glances of the women and the gentle breeze of spring, not knowing His greatness, attempted to pierce Him.
+(Vedabase)

 Text 8

-The Original Godhead understanding the offense committed by Indra, spoke free from pride laughingly to those who were trembling: 'Please fear not, o mighty Madana [Lord of Love], o god of the wind and wives of the demigods, please accept these gifts from Us, do not leave this âs'rama empty'.
+The Original Godhead understanding the offense committed by Indra, spoke free from pride laughingly to those who were trembling: 'Please fear not, o mighty Madana [Lord of Love], o god of the wind and wives of the demigods, please accept these gifts from Us, do not leave this ās'rama empty'.
+(Vedabase)

 Text 9

 O god of men [Nimi], when the Giver of Fearlessness had spoken this way, bowed the gods ashamed to Him, begging with their heads down for compassion saying: 'O Almighty, this is not surprising for You, the Supreme One Unchanging to whose feet in great numbers bow down the ones sober and self-satisfied [see also 1.7: 10].
+(Vedabase)

 Text 10

 To those serving You, who going beyond their own abode try to reach Yours, there are many disturbances created by the godly, but the other devotee, who in sacrifices bringing offers gives them their shares, there is no such thing as he with You, the Protector, places his foot over the head of the disturbance [see also 9.4: 9 and 10.2: 33].
+(Vedabase)

 Text 11

 Some persons having crossed the limitless oceans of ourselves of the lust of the tongue and the genitals, the winds, the hunger and the thirst to the three qualities of time [summer winter and spring-autumn], do, fallen under the sway of an anger leading nowhere having drown in the hoofprint of a cow, caste aside their difficult to execute penances as being without any good purpose [see B.G.
 17: 5-6: also 6.1: 16 and compare 5.8: 23 and 10.12: 12].'
+(Vedabase)

 Text 12

 With them thus offering praise manifested He before their eyes [a host of] women most wonderful in appearance, who all nicely decorated performed reverential service to the Almighty One [see also 2.7: 6].
+(Vedabase)

 Text 13

 They, the followers of the godly, seeing these women were, bewildered by the magnificence of the women that were as beautiful as the goddess of fortune, defeated in their opulence.
+(Vedabase)

 Text 14

 To them who had bowed down said the Lord of All Lords with a faint smile: 'Please choose any of these ladies suitable as an ornament of heaven.'
+(Vedabase)

-Bowing down to Lord Indra in his assembly told they him, as the residents of the three heavens were listening, about the strength of Nârâyana, at which he fell in perplexity.
+Bowing down to Lord Indra in his assembly told they him, as the residents of the three heavens were listening, about the strength of Nārāyana, at which he fell in perplexity.
+(Vedabase)

 Text 17

-Acyuta in the form of the [transcendental] swan speaking about selfrealization, Dattâtreya, the Kumâras and Rishabha, is the father, the Supreme Lord Vishnu who for the welfare of all the world by His expansions descends into this world [B.G.
-14: 4]; by Him, the killer of Madhu, were in his horse-incarnation [Hayagrîva] the original texts of the Veda's brought back.
+Acyuta in the form of the [transcendental] swan speaking about selfrealization, Dattātreya, the Kumāras and Rishabha, is the father, the Supreme Lord Vishnu who for the welfare of all the world by His expansions descends into this world [B.G.
+14: 4]; by Him, the killer of Madhu, were in his horse-incarnation [Hayagrīva] the original texts of the Veda's brought back.
+(Vedabase)

 Text 18

-In His fish-incarnation [Matsya] were Vaivasvata Manu [Satyavrata], the planet earth, and the herbs protected; in His boar-incarnation [Varâha] delivering the earth from the waters, was de demoniac son [Hiranyâksha] of Diti killed; as a tortoise [Kurma] He held the mountain when the nectar was being churned upon His back and [as Vishnu] He freed the king of the elephants [Gajendra] who surrendered in distress of the crocodile.
+In His fish-incarnation [Matsya] were Vaivasvata Manu [Satyavrata], the planet earth, and the herbs protected; in His boar-incarnation [Varāha] delivering the earth from the waters, was de demoniac son [Hiranyāksha] of Diti killed; as a tortoise [Kurma] He held the mountain when the nectar was being churned upon His back and [as Vishnu] He freed the king of the elephants [Gajendra] who surrendered in distress of the crocodile.
+(Vedabase)

 Text 19

-He delivered from [a laughing] Indra the ascetic sages [the Vâlakhilyas] who offering prayers had fallen [into the water of a cow's hoofprint]; He delivered Indra from the darkness of having killed Vritrâsura; He delivered the wives of the demigods imprisoned in the asura palace [by Bhaumâsura]; as Nrisimhadeva He killed Hiranyakas'ipu, the asura-king, in order to bring the saintly devotees fearlessness.
+He delivered from [a laughing] Indra the ascetic sages [the Vālakhilyas] who offering prayers had fallen [into the water of a cow's hoofprint]; He delivered Indra from the darkness of having killed Vritrāsura; He delivered the wives of the demigods imprisoned in the asura palace [by Bhaumāsura]; as Nrisimhadeva He killed Hiranyakas'ipu, the asura-king, in order to bring the saintly devotees fearlessness.(Vedabase)

 Text 20

-For the sake of the godfearing He killed the daitya leaders in the battle between the gods and the demons [see 8.10], by His various appearances [the ams'a-avatâras] during the reign of each Manu He protects all the worlds and as Lord Vâmana took He with the excuse of charity the earth away from Bali giving her to the sons of Aditi.
+For the sake of the godfearing He killed the daitya leaders in the battle between the gods and the demons [see 8.10], by His various appearances [the ams'a-avatāras] during the reign of each Manu He protects all the worlds and as Lord Vāmana took He with the excuse of charity the earth away from Bali giving her to the sons of Aditi.
+(Vedabase)

 Text 21

-As Lord Paras'urâma ridding the earth of the members of the warrior class, destroyed the fire of Him descending from Bhrigu, twenty-seven times the dynasty of Haihaya; as the husband of Sîtâ [Râmacandra] subduing the ocean killed He Ten-head [Râvana] along with the soldiers of Lankâ - with recounting the glories of Him always victorious, is the contamination of the entire world destroyed.
+As Lord Paras'urāma ridding the earth of the members of the warrior class, destroyed the fire of Him descending from Bhrigu, twenty-seven times the dynasty of Haihaya; as the husband of Sītā [Rāmacandra] subduing the ocean killed He Ten-head [Rāvana] along with the soldiers of Lankā - with recounting the glories of Him always victorious, is the contamination of the entire world destroyed.
+(Vedabase)

 Text 22

 The Unborn Lord [as Krishna] taking His birth in the Yadu-dynasty, will, in order to diminish the burden of the earth, perform deeds even difficult for the godly; as [the Buddha] will He by speculative arguments bewilder the ones unfit to perform the vedic sacrifices and at the end of Kali-yuga will He [as Lord Kalki] put an end to all the low-class rulers.
+(Vedabase)

 Text 23

-*: According to the Matsya Purâna (3.10), Dharma, the father of Nara-Nârâyana Rishi, was born from the right breast of Brahmâ and later married thirteen of the daughters of Prajâpati Daksha.
+*: According to the Matsya Purāna (3.10), Dharma, the father of Nara-Nārāyana Rishi, was born from the right breast of Brahmā and later married thirteen of the daughters of Prajāpati Daksha.

 Production: